sib-swiss/NGS-variants-training/docs/day1/server_login.md

         * change `path/to/key` to the actual path where you have put the key file.
         * replace <username> and <IP> with your actual username and IP

-    #### Setup your favourite editor to work remotely

-    To directly initiate and modify scripts on the remote server you can use the Atom plugin `ftp-remote-edit`
+    ### Setup your Atom and FileZilla

+    #### Atom

+    Atom is a versatile text editor for all major operating systems.
+For this course, it's the recommended script editor for Linux and Mac OS users.
+With the third-party package `ftp-remote-edit`, you can remotely edit scripts.
+Set it up on your own computer using your own credentials and the video below.

+    <iframe src="https://player.vimeo.com/video/473838666" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

     In general, setup the connection to the server with the following details: